Dough - A Rich Presentation Tool

 --template

 flag is used to specify the template.
 The default template is used if not specified.
 If not, simply spawn a new folder and a markdown file, and you’re good to go.
 Dough’s intuitive navigation system lets you scroll through slides with ease.
 You can choose between scrolling top-down or bottom-up.
-Presentations start from1
+Presentations start from 1

 to reflect in the presentation instantly.
-The auto hot reload is still in the works.
+The auto hot reload is still in the works.The default style settings are stored in a style.yaml

 file which looks like this: style.yaml